qiskit-community/MicroQiskit/README.md

 * The main differences between Qiskit and MicroQiskit are detailed below.
 * Check out the docs [here](https://microqiskit.readthedocs.io/en/latest/#).
 * For a tutorial on what qubits are and how to play with them using MicroQiskit, see [here](https://nbviewer.jupyter.org/github/quantumjim/MicroQiskit/blob/master/PewPew-Qubit.ipynb).
+* Get inspiration for what you could do [here](https://nbviewer.jupyter.org/github/quantumjim/MicroQiskit/blob/master/index.ipynb).

 ## Differences with Qiskit